-- 8.3.4 On-site Affordable Housing resulting from the Policy will be transferred to a Registered Provider (RP) in accordance with the number, size, type and tenure of Affordable Housing required by the Local Planning Authority's policies in accordance with the SHMA, the Council's Housing Supplementary Planning Document 2007 and consequent update, and relevant housing plans of the Council.
+- 8.3.3 It is assumed that there will be no public subsidy towards Affordable Housing provision.
+Any relaxation of the policy requirements will only be considered where the District Council is satisfied, on a site-by-site basis, that such a requirement will render any development proposals demonstrably (xiv) unviable having first varied the mix and type of housing to improve potential (xv) viability in agreement with the Local Planning Authority. - 8.3.4 On-site Affordable dwellings Housing resulting from the Policy (xvi) will be transferred to a Registered Provider (RP) of in accordance with (xvii) the number, size, type and tenure of Affordable homes Housing (xviii) required by the Local Planning Authority's policies in accordance with the SHMA, the Council's Housing Supplementary Planning Document 2007 and consequent update, and relevant housing plans of the Council.
 Occasionally, it may be appropriate to provide free serviced land for the provision of the required units to a RP or the District Council with the agreement of the Local Planning Authority.
-A legal agreement will be used to ensure transfer to a RP and that the Affordable Housing remains available as such in perpetuity for eligible households. - 8.3.5 The development of any Affordable Housing and the calculation of any financial contributions should be in conformity with the details set out in the Cotswold District Affordable Housing Supplementary Housing Document 2007 or its successor document. - 8.3.6 To engender additional community resilience and sustainability, and increase the affordable rural housing stock, a 'self-help' scheme is proposed enabling qualifying people to find and build their own affordable home on single plot exception sites (known as self-build sites).
-These plots are intended for those people who have a strong local connection to a specific area (e.g. a parish or group of parishes) who are unable to afford or secure market housing in that area.
-The future resale value of the Affordable Housing will be fixed in perpetuity below open market value (normally 60% of market value) to ensure that it remains affordable for subsequent occupiers, who must also meet the qualifying criteria.
-This will be secured by means of a legal agreement. - 8.3.7 A strong local connection to the parish means that the person is, or in the past was, normally resident there; the person is employed in the parish; the person has family associations in the parish; or because the person is a member of the armed forces. - 8.3.8 A site that is closely related to the built up area of a Non-Principal Settlement will be: physically well-related to the settlement; connected by a footpath to the settlement that is publicly accessible, safe and capable of year-round use; and conforms with the same standards as Policy DS3(1e).
+A slob legal (xix) agreement will be used to ensure transfer to a RP and that the Affordable Housing remains available as such in perpetuity for eligible households. - 8.3.5 The development of any Affordable Housing and the calculation of any financial contributions should be in conformity with the details set out in the Cotswold District Affordable Housing Supplementary Housing Document 2007 or its successor document. - 8.3.6 To engender additional community resilience and sustainability, and increase the affordable rural housing stock, a 'self-help' scheme is proposed enabling qualifying people to find and build their own affordable home on single plot exception sites (known as self-build sites) (××).
+These plots are intended for those people who have a strong local connection to a specific area (e.g. a parish or group of parishes) who are unable to afford or secure open (××i) market housing in that area.
+The future resale value of the Affordable home Housing (××ii) is will be fixed in perpetuity below open market value (normally 60% of market value) to ensure that it remains affordable for subsequent occupiers, who must also meet the qualifying criteria.
+This will be secured by means of a s106 legal (××iii) agreement. - 8.3.7 A strong local connection to the parish means that the person is, or in the past was, normally resident there; the person is employed in the parish; the person has family associations in the parish; or because the person is a member of the armed forces. (xxiv) - 8.3.8 A site that is closely related to the built up area of a Non-Principal Settlement will be: physically well-related to the settlement; connected by a footpath to the settlement that is publicly accessible, safe and capable of year-round use; and conforms with the same standards as Policy DS3(1e).